 Areas that could be eligible for support linked to your Erasmus+ mobility, according to individual needs, include but are not limited to: adapted accommodation, travel assistance, medical attendance, supportive equipment, adaption of learning material, an accompanying person, etc.

 How to apply?

-Ask at the International Office (firstname.lastname@example.org) to help you with the Erasmus+ special needs support application form.
+Ask the International Affairs to help you with the Erasmus+ special needs support application form.